Preparing for climate emergencies

 Extreme weather events can disrupt infrastructure, including utilities, transportation, and communication systems, critical to maintaining access to emergency services and health care.
 Hospital supply chains may also be disrupted, leading to shortages of essential pharmaceuticals and medical devices.

 This webinar is the second in a three-part series, “Climate and health: An emergency medicine perspective.”
-Participate in the others on Sept.
-20 and Nov.
+Participate in the final webinar Nov.
 15.

 - Understand the role of emergency medicine in preparing for extreme weather events.